ashvardanian/ForkUnion/README.md

 # Fork Union 🍴

-Fork Union is arguably the lowest-latency OpenMP-style NUMA-aware minimalistic scoped thread-pool designed for 'Fork-Join' parallelism in C++, C, and Rust, avoiding × [mutexes & system calls](#locks-and-mutexes), × [dynamic memory allocations](#memory-allocations), × [CAS-primitives](#atomics-and-cas), and × [false-sharing](#alignment--false-sharing) of CPU cache-lines on the hot path 🍴
+Fork Union is arguably the lowest-latency OpenMP-style NUMA-aware minimalistic scoped thread-pool designed for 'Fork-Join' parallelism in C++, C, Rust, and Zig, avoiding × [mutexes & system calls](#locks-and-mutexes), × [dynamic memory allocations](#memory-allocations), × [CAS-primitives](#atomics-and-cas), and × [false-sharing](#alignment--false-sharing) of CPU cache-lines on the hot path 🍴

 ## Motivation